carlherrmann/hdsu-bioquant/content/project/nb/index.md

 +++

 Neuroblastoma subtypes appear to be strongly defined through epigenomic profiles.
 We integrate ChIP-seq data on histone modification to extract specific signatures for NB subtypes from tumors and cell lines.

+This work is done in close collaboration with the [Division of Neuroblastoma Genomics](https://www.dkfz.de/en/neuroblastom-genomik/index.php) at the DKFZ